-POXEL SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders
+Poxel SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders

 Shareholders will therefore be asked to vote in particular on:

 The final terms of the Capital Increase with Preferential Subscription Rights (including its final size and the subscription price of the new shares) will be determined by the Company's Board of Directors at the time it decides to launch the operation.
-Shareholders who decide to participate in the Capital Increase with Preferential Subscription Rights will have the opportunity to subscribe for Poxel shares at a highly attractive discount to the market price.
+Shareholders who decide to participate in the Capital Increase with Preferential Subscription Rights will have the opportunity to subscribe for Poxel shares at a very attractive discount to the stock market price.
 Shareholders who decide not to participate may see their ownership significantly diluted.
-In this framework, existing shareholders who do not wish to take part in the capital increase will have the option of selling their preferential subscription rights on the market.
+In this context, existing shareholders who do not wish to participate in this capital increase will have the option of selling their preferential subscription rights on the market;

-It is contemplated that the Capital Increase with Preferential Subscription Rights and, where applicable, the Reserved Capital Increase, will be implemented during the first quarter of 2026, subject to shareholder approval at the Annual General Meeting.
-Where applicable, they must necessarily be implemented together, in order to preserve the ability of existing shareholders to participate in the Company's recovery.
+It is contemplated that the Capital Increase with Preferential Subscription Rights and, where applicable, the Reserved Capital Increase, will be implemented, during the first quarter of 2026, subject to shareholder approval at the Annual General Meeting.
+Where applicable, they will necessarily be implemented together, so as to preserve the possibility for existing shareholders to increase their ownership.

 These operations will strengthen Poxel's financial structure by offering all shareholders the opportunity to take part in this strategic relaunch, while contributing to the stability of the Company's shareholding and governance to ensure the successful implementation of its recovery plan.